 A separation agreement is a legally binding document, signed between both parties, which contains all the arrangements that were made in regards to the divorce.
 This contract sets out each parties’ decisions and rights with regards to spousal support, child support, custody, access (residential care), property, assets, and debts.
 This document is often more than 20 pages considering all the decisions and the legal wording that is required.

->

-> Your emotions matter, but they shouldn’t play havoc with your smart decision making.
-We use a proprietary step-by-step process that focuses on making decisions about finances and co-parenting vs. creating a circus of using affidavits and legal applications that often focus on non-factual differences of opinion.
+Emotions matter, but they shouldn’t play havoc with your smart decision making.
+We use a proprietary step-by-step process that centers on making decisions about finances and co-parenting vs. creating a circus of using affidavits and legal applications that often focus on non-factual differences of opinion.

->

-> The issues in divorce have not changed, but the laws have.
+The issues in divorce have not changed, but the laws have.

 It used to be that if you were faced with a divorce, you had better run out and hire the best lawyer you could find.
 That was because the results in the courts were very much dependent on the Judge you had that day and the talent of your lawyer.
 Two things have changed that.